 Generally tests balance paragraph and essay-length questions.
-They assess your reading comprehension, assimilation of significant concepts presented in the reading and during classes, and your ability to analyze and interpet texts.
+They assess your reading comprehension, assimilation of significant concepts presented in the reading and during classes, and your ability to analyze and interpret texts.
+Secondary material assigned for reading may also be covered.